If you’d told me a year ago that I would be promoting a towel on here, I would have given you some serious stink eye.

 The lightweight Aquitex fabric is woven rather than knitted.
 If you’ve ever known the heavy strain of a traditional towel turban, you’ll practically feel like your walking on clouds!

-I have both the Rapid Dry Hair Turban and the Waffle Luxe Long Hair Towel, and I love them both equally.
 The turban is amazing for mom mornings when I’ve hopped in the shower before grabbing my toddler out of bed.
 It’s got a handy button on the back so I don’t worry about my towel flopping around.
 A heavy towel is a nightmare for thin, delicate hair.
 Unlike other turbans I’ve tried, it doesn’t suck the life out of the ends of my hair, and my hair is significantly less frizzy after.

 The long towel is brilliant for those of us who have really long hair (they make other versions, too).
 It’s a long, narrow towel that cuts the bulk out (its feather-light).
 It would be great for scrunching the moisture out of curly hair.